 The description of each function is preceded by a summary of the information required for input and/or returned as output.
 (For some HP-IL control functions, the summary also includes the principal HP-IL message used by the function.)
 This provides a quick, visual reference for executing each function.
 For example:

-[FINDAID] (Find Accessory ID)
+FINDAID (Find Accessory ID) HP-IL: Send Accessory ID (SAI)

-HP-IL: Send Accessory ID (SAI)
+Input : X accessory ID

-Output: X
+Output : X address

 This indicates that: